 All NSU students have access to a professional academic advisor, either through TRIO/SSS, the University College, or through the college/school in which their major is based.
 Professional academic advisors at Northern State University are committed to the belief that students need assistance pertaining to the selection of a major, minor, and/or endorsement requirements, university requirements, academic planning, registration, academic, career, personal, and social concerns.

 Professional advisors are held accountable for in-depth knowledge of their specific advising area and general knowledge of all professional education programs.
 Advisors are expected to make appropriate referrals when additional services are needed by students.
-Students are strongly encouraged to regularly seek assistance from their advisors to discuss academic programs, registration, academic status, grade reports and any other services requested of the advisor.
+Students are strongly encouraged to regularly seek assistance from their advisor regarding academic matters.
+Students are responsible for arranging meetings with their advisors to discuss academic programs, registration, academic status, grade reports and any other services requested of the advisor.